barthamark/Orchard-Basic-Blog-Theme/README.md

 1. Go to the Navigation page on the Dashboard.
 2. Create a new Menu and add the HTML menu items with the icons.
 3. Go to the Widgets page and create a MenuWidget after the main menu.

+## Ad-hoc shapes

+There are a few ad-hoc shapes added to the theme that can be used from other shape overrides or you can just display it using the shape element in a Layout.

+* `Shape__ContentSharing`: displays content-sharing icons that will make the user able to share the current page where the shape is displayed.
+* `Shape__ShortSummary` and `Shape__LongSummary`: shortens a given HTML text (Text dynamic property is required).
+It's useful if you want to display the shortened text of the BodyPart or a TextField containing HTML markup.
+The shorter one is displaying about 160 characters and only displays the first paragraph.
+The longer one is displaying about 500 characters.
+* `Shape__ContentCreatedDateLocalized`: displays the localized creation date of the given content (it tries to get the content from the ContentItem dynamic property or the ContentPart property if not found).
+Optionally you can pass a custom date format using the CustomFormat property, otherwise, the `MMMM dd, yyyy` format will be used.